 Tampa Bay shoppers looking to get behind the wheel of a performance-focused sedan will find the latest 2021 Kia K5 fits the bill.
-The K5 has been drawing attention with its awe-inspiring stunts, including the Triple Threat and Flat Spin stunts.
-The K5 offers a performance unlike anything we’ve seen in a Kia model and it does more than impress.
+The K5 has been drawing attention with its awe-inspiring Triple Threat and Flat Spin stunts.
+The K5 offers a performance unlike anything we’ve seen in a Kia model and it far from disappoints.

 2021 Kia K5

 2021 Hyundai Sonata

 |180 horsepower | 195 pound-feet of torque||Power Specs||191 horsepower | 181 pound-feet of torque|